-The Inspector General participated in the Single Audit Roundtable (SART) held in May 2019.
+The Inspector General also participated in the Single Audit Roundtable (SART) held in September 2020.
 The purpose of the SART is to provide a venue for an exchange of ideas, problems, solutions, and best practices related to the single audit process.
-The SART involves audit and accountability representatives from the non-Federal audit community, and Federal and State government communities.
+The SART involves audit accountability representatives from the non-Federal audit community, and Federal and State government communities.